alnorth/stackdoc/README.md

 In update-database/stackdoc/namespaces you'll find a python file for each namespace.
 Create one for your namespace and implement the functions below.
 If you'd like an example to work from then `pythonpep.py` is a pretty simple one.

 #### get_version() ####
 This should return an integer which acts as a version number for your file.
 Increment this whenever you make changes that will return better results.
-The update script uses these version numbers to determine whether it needs to import `posts.xml` again.
-They are only recorded once it has finished processing `posts.xml`, so you don't need to increment this if you stopped the update script before that point.
+The update script uses these version numbers to determine whether it needs to process the whole question database again.
+They are only recorded once it has finished processing a full import, so you don't need to increment this if you stopped the update script before that point.

 #### get_ids(title, body, tags) ####
 * `title` - a string containing the title of the question.
-* `body` - a string containing the HTML content of the question.
-In the future this could also be the content of an answer.
+* `body` - a string containing the HTML content a question or an answer.
 * `tags` - a list of strings.
 The tags applied to this particular question.

-This should return a list of the canonical IDs that you've found in the question.
+This should return a list of the canonical IDs that you've found in the text.

 All the processors so far work by looking for URLs in the question body and extracting IDs from them, and that's a good start.
 Have a look at how the current processors do it and then have a go yourself.
 Keep in mind that there may be several different URL structures that point to the same page.
 For example, all these URLs lead to the same article: